laurentperrinet/laurentperrinet.github.io/content/talk/2025-12-02-symposium-masters/index.md

 ---
 title: A New Look for Convolutional Deep Networks
+date: '2025-12-02'
+publishDate: '2025-11-26T09:59:39.745256Z'
 authors:
 - Laurent U Perrinet
-date: '2025-12-02'
-publishDate: '2025-11-26T09:59:39.745256Z'
-publication: '*Symposium of the Neuroschool Master, Marseille, December 1 and 2 2025.*'
 abstract: 'By construction, deep convolutional networks treat all pixels equally.
   Result: they are energy-hungry, fragile to rotations or zooms, and poor at object localization.
 This contrasts sharply with biological vision, which demonstrates